brianvanburken/brianvanburken.github.io/_drafts/detecting-output-listeners-in-angular.md

 ---
 layout: post
 title: Detecting Output Listeners in Angular
-excerpt: "If you want to detect event if a listener is attached to Output in your component"
+excerpt: "We wanted to detect listeners on a EventEmitter in an Angular component"
 tags:
   - Angular
   - EventEmitter
 ---

-Sometimes you want to check if listeners are attached to your `@Output` in your component.
+Sometimes you want to check if you have listeners attached to your `@Output` in order for your component to behave different.
 But, how would you do that?

-Well, let's start with a basic blank component that shows a simple message.
+Well, let's start with a new Angular component.
+We will add a simple message that shows if we are static, that means no listeners attached, or interactive.

 ```typescript
 import { Component } from "@angular/core";